easypoolsol-hash/frontend_easy/README.md

 ---

-**Happy Coding! 🎉**
+## **Happy Coding! 🎉**

-*This README reflects the complete development lifecycle from local development to production deployment.*
+*This README reflects the complete development lifecycle from local development to production deployment with Firebase Hosting and GitHub Actions CI/CD.*